 \section{Abstract}

-{Motivated by the recent experimental evidence of nonzero and relatively large $\theta_{13}$, we modified the tribimaximal mixing matrix by introducing a simple perturbation matrix into tribimaximal neutrino mixing matrix.
-In this scenario, we obtained nonzero mixing angle $\theta_{13}=7.9^{0}$ which is in agreement with the present experimental results.
-By imposing two zeros texture into the obtained neutrino mass matrix from modified tribimaximal mixing matrix, we then have the neutrino mass spectrum in normal hierarchy.
+{In order to accommodate nonzero and relatively large of mixing angle $\theta_{13}$, we modified the tribimaximal mixing(TBM) matrix by introducing a simple perturbation matrix to perturb TBM matrix.
+The modified TBM can reproduce nonzero mixing angle $\theta_{13}=7.9^{0}$ which is in agreement with the present experimental results.
+By imposing two zeros texture into the obtained neutrino mass matrix from modified TBM, we then have the neutrino mass spectrum in normal hierarchy.
 Some phenomenological implications are also discussed.}